otrv4/otrv4/otrv4.md

 If the state is `WAITING_AUTH_R`:

-  * If the instance tag in the message is not the instance tag you are currently talking to, ignore the message.
+  * If the receiver's instance tag in the message is not the sender's instance tag you are currently using, ignore the message.
-  * Validate the Auth-R message and ignore the message if it fails.
+  * Validate the Auth-R message.
+Ignore the message if validation fails.
+Stay in state `WAITING_AUTH_R`.

+    If validation succeeds:

     * Reply with an Auth-I message.
-  * Transition state to `WAITING_AUTH_I`.
+    * Transition state to `ENCRYPTED_MESSAGES`.

 If the state is not `WAITING_AUTH_R`: